Real Life Conversations: “How am I going to live without sex?”

 Ron was deeply moved when I shared my conversion story the first week of the group, describing God’s amazing condescension to me– opening my eyes to his reality while I was tripping out on LSD.
 Despite our differences, Ron’s conversion experience was similar to mine in its strangeness, so he felt comfortable opening up to me about feeling so disconnected from the other men and their struggles.

 Ron is battling with the reality that there is no way for him to engage sexually the way he craves.
 Life without sex seems unbearable.
 I acknowledged that, yes, it is hard to remain celibate when your mind and body want sexual release.
 But it has been made even more difficult for young men like Ron because the culture in which they have been raised proclaims that a life without sex is a tragedy.
 Sex is now seen as a human right, of sorts, and to live without engaging in it is considered ridiculous—and impossible.
 Why would anyone want to do that?
 How stupid!

-Ron and I talked further: we discussed that we have no idea what God has in store for us in our future, but that he promises that it is going to be good!
-That in obeying him, we are drawn ever closer to his heart.
+Ron and I talked further.
+We discussed that we have no idea what God has in store for us in our futures, but that he promises it is going to be good!
+In obeying him, we are drawn ever closer to his heart.
 He calls us to obey today, entrusting the future to his nail-scarred hands.
-Please pray for Ron as his entire life has been uprooted since his conversion.
+Please pray for Ron, as his entire life has been uprooted since his conversion.

 FYI: For a brief look at how to successfully engage sexual temptation, click the link here on my blog post, “Suffering with Temptation.“